UoB-COMSM0110/2024-group-4/README.md

 ## Stakeholders

+* Developers of the game
+* Project manager of the game
 * Players of the game
 * The markers of the project

 ## User Storeies

+As a developer, I want to make a game that is popular, so that my game could have more exposure to people and I could earn more reputation.

+As the project manager, I want to ensure the game developed is meeting all the requirements, so that the project can be developed according to the plan.

 As a player, I want to choose different modes of the game so that I can choose the game's difficulty based on my interests.

-As a player, I want to gain resources through some special behviours in the game, and these resources can be able to trade for different blocks, so it is bit more fun.

 As a player, I want to know the direction of my character, so that I can know where it will go.